Top five best cheap compact cameras for 2019

 At around only £100, this camera is a great budget option.
 It takes pretty good photos in typical lighting, and is excellent at keeping your shots blur-free.
 Low-light picture quality is only average, as is the flash - but the 10x optical zoom is great for shooting distant landmarks.
 At around only £100, it's a great budget option.

-Pricing, recommendations and test scores correct at February 2019.
+Pricing, recommendations and test scores correct as of October 2019.

 Not found the right product for you?
 Browse all our compact camera reviews.